ameya-9/Netflix_Data_analysis/README.md

 4. Similary What is the size of the Tv series (in Seasons) ?
 How do they vary?
 5. Top 20 Countries on Netflix ( in Terms of Number of TV series and Movies)
 6. Which genres have the highest number of TV series and Movies respectively?

+Checkout the Notebook to find answers to the above questions